 Lockbourne is a tiny village located in the state of Ohio.
 With a population of 232 people and just one neighborhood, Lockbourne is the 768th largest community in Ohio.
-Lockbourne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Lockbourne was built prior to World War II, making it one of the older and more historic villages in the country.

-Lockbourne is a blue-collar town, with 55.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lockbourne is generally considered to be a blue-collar town.
+55.17% of the Lockbourne workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lockbourne is a village of transportation and shipping workers, construction workers and builders, and managers.
 There are especially a lot of people living in Lockbourne who work in management occupations (12.07%), office and administrative support (10.34%), and maintenance occupations (3.45%).

 Also of interest is that Lockbourne has more people living here who work in computers and math than 95% of the places in the US.